Milk Allergies Directory

 When you have a milk allergy, milk and anything with milk products can cause an allergic reaction that may include symptoms such as hives, wheezing, and vomiting.
 Some products that may cause a reaction include cheese, yogurt, whey, pudding, and more.
 Because these foods contain vitamin D and other nutrients you need, be sure to get those vitamins from other healthy sources.
 Follow the links below to find WebMD's comprehensive coverage about how a milk allergy is caused, how to treat it, and much more.

-Living With a Milk Allergy
+Bottle-Feeding an Infant With a Milk Allergy

 Serious Food Allergies: How to Keep Your Teen Safe